-As management of the Maine Guaranteed Access Reinsurance Association (the "Association"), we provide this narrative overview and analysis of the change in net position of the Association for the years ended December 31, 2022 and 2021.
+As management of the Maine Guaranteed Access Reinsurance Association (the "Association"), we provide this narrative overview and analysis of the change in net position of the Association for the years ended December 31, 2023 and 2022.

 The Association officially commenced operations on January 1, 2012 but suspended its operations effective January 1, 2014, and the final assessment was assessed in October of 2013.
 The Association re-initiated its reinsurance program effective January 1, 2019 in accordance with its Amended and Restated Plan of Operation dated January 1, 2019 approved by the Maine Bureau of Insurance in late December 2018.
 Beginning January 1, 2022 the Association's reinsurance program was converted from a prospective model to a retrospective model pursuant to changes in its enabling legislation and its Amended and Restated Plan of Operation dated January 1, 2022.
+Pursuant to the Made for Maine Health Coverage Act, effective January 1, 2023 MGARA's reinsurance program was expanded to cover the Small Group Market in addition to the Individual Market through a merger of those markets ("Merged Market").